NBA Rumors: LeBron James Admits Lakers’ Playoff Chances ‘Slim To None,’ Vows To ‘Finish Out Strong’

 After the successful acquisition of LeBron James in free agency, the Los Angeles Lakers entered the 2018-19 NBA season with the goal of ending their five-year playoff drought.
 Despite struggling to build good chemistry, the Lakers managed to become a top-4 team in the Western Conference in the first half of the season.
-Unfortunately, after being hit by multiple injuries, the Lakers failed to consistently win games, resulting in them to drop in the Western Conference standings.
+Unfortunately, after being hit by multiple injuries, the Lakers failed to consistently win games, resulting in a significant drop in the Western Conference standings.

 As of now, the Lakers have lost seven of their last 10 games and are currently sitting in the No. 11 spot in the Western Conference with a 31-36 record.
 The Lakers still have 15 games left before the regular season comes to an end, but LeBron James admitted in a recent interview with Dave McMenamin of ESPN that their playoff chances are “slim to none.”
 However, James promised that the people will see him play again in the postseason before he permanently ends his NBA career.